pandord24/e-commerce/README.md

 ## Description

-An command-line application that prompts user to manage a company's employee database.
+A back end e-commerce site.

-- My motivation is to learn more about Node.js and Inquirer.
+- My motivation is to learn more about Express.js and Sequelize.
 - I built this project to improve my code writing skill.
 - By applying proper syntax with PostgreSQL, it is more organized and easily to identify problems.
-- I learned ways to structure Node.js and Inquirer.
+- I learned ways to structure Express.js and .

 ## Credits